FormAssembly/formassembly-api/README.md

 ### Registration

 Before you can interact with the API, you must obtain a `CLIENT_ID` and a `CLIENT_SECRET` code.
 This is done by completing the registration process on the particular instance you are targeting.
-For the Developer Sandbox and FormAssembly.com, you must register through the [FormAssembly Developer Hub](https://www.formassembly.com/api/).
-For Enterprise instances, the FormAssembly administrator can register your app.
++ For the Developer Sandbox and FormAssembly.com, you must register through the [FormAssembly Developer Hub](https://www.formassembly.com/api/).
++ For Essentials, Team, Enterprise, and Government instances, the FormAssembly administrator can register your app [here](https://github.com/FormAssembly/formassembly-api#self-register-your-app-on-an-existing-enterprise-instance).

 ***